Two Days in Florence: Top Sights You Can’t Miss

 Florence, the cradle of the Renaissance, is a city full of charm, art, and history.
-With just two days to explore, you can dive deep into its culture, uncover hidden gems, and take in world-famous sights.
-This guide will show you how to make the most of your two days in Florence, and suggest a fantastic addition to your itinerary: the Florence in a Day Tour.
+Even with just two days in Florence to explore, you can dive deep into its culture, uncover hidden gems, and take in world-famous sights.

 Day 1: Art, History, and Iconic Sights